chillu/silverstripe-drupal-blog-importer/README.md

  * Imports posts and tags in standard blog structures
  * Imports comments with the ["comments" module](https://github.com/silverstripe/silverstripe-comments) (optional)
- * Imports blog authors and comment authors into `Member` records
+ * Imports blog authors and comment authors into `Member` records (optional)
+ * Imports tags into many-many relationships created by the ["blogcategories" module](https://github.com/IOTI/silverstripe-blogcategories) (optional)
  * Import posts from different blogs into different "blog holders"
  * Based on available CSV data, no Drupal module installation or application access required
  * Supports incremental imports and updates